 Manual positioning systems are systems in which an operator positions the knives by hand.
 Additionally, utilizing hand brakes, hand wheels, pushrods, and cranks is an option during this process.

-These types of systems, the slitting stations would be mounted on a dovetail bar or linear bearings.
-And the slit widths can be determined via tape measure or digital readouts with our MD Easy Set option, as it provides a real time feed on the position of the slitting stations.
+These types of systems mount the slitting stations on a dovetail bar or linear bearings.
+Determining slit widths is done via tape measure or digital readouts with our MD Easy Set option.
+This provides a real-time feed on the position of the slitting stations.